diliscia/stm_accessibilty_review/README.md

 - Based on the data it was proposed a Bus Accessibility Opportunity index:

     - When the stop is `boarding accessible` and the trip is `wheelchair accessible` the event is defined as `fully accessible`.
-    - When the stop is `boarding accessibile` but the trip is not `wheelchair accessible` the event is defined as `inadecuate vehicle`.
+    - When the stop is `boarding accessibile` but the trip is not `wheelchair accessible` the event is defined as `inadequate vehicle`.
-    - When the stop is not `boarding accessibile` but the trip is `wheelchair accessible` the event is defined as `inadecuate stop`.
+    - When the stop is not `boarding accessibile` but the trip is `wheelchair accessible` the event is defined as `inadequate stop`.
     - When the stop is not `boarding accessibile` and the trip is not `wheelchair accessible` the event is defined as `fully_innaccessible`.

 - The data shows that just 2.5% of all the events are Fully Inaccessible and 63.7% are Fully Accessible.